 (Also, the hot rock/handwarmer is a total gamechanger when you’re rope climbing.
 But we’re just talking about pebble wrestling here.)

 The propane heater is to winter climbing what the Makita fan is to the opposite extreme—and it’s similarly divisive.
 Some people love it, others seem to think it’s the moral equivalent of murder or chipping.
 I fall somewhere in between.
 As a gear minimalist and a certified New England grouch, I don’t own a bouldering heater and probably never will, but I have huddled around other people’s heaters and appreciated them.
 If you’ve got the cash and don’t have qualms about burning propane when you don’t really need to, heaters can be nice.
 But they traffic in external warmth, which is no substitute for capturing and leveraging your body’s own heat.
-So, if you are going to buy a heater, remember that it’s an accessory, something you can supplement with proper clothing or smart tactics, not replace them.
+So, if you are going to buy a heater, remember that it’s an accessory, something that can supplement proper clothing or smart tactics, not replace them.

 Conclusion.
 And remember: if you don’t send, you can always blame the weather